tomasjanu/ai-summarizer/extension-summarizer/README.md

 1. Clone the repository
 2. Make your changes
 3. Reload the extension in `chrome://extensions/`
-4. Test with various PDF files
+4. Test with various PDF files and web pages

 ## License